Artotim/Pamda/README.md

 Prefix to name output files (default: same as `dcd`).

 `-o`, `--output` `OUTPUT_PATH`
-Path to an empty output folder.
+Path to output folder.
 Creates one if not exist.
 ***

 ` -i`, `--init` `INT`